 The telecom industry needs to strike a balance between profitability and employee welfare, as one recruiter put it, with many moving parts on both sides of the equation.
 Talent challenges facing telecom companies include:

-23. Need for a skilled workforce in evolving technologies: Telecom companies face a skills shortage that hinders the development and implementation of emerging technologies and innovative business models.
+26. Need for a skilled workforce in evolving technologies: Telecom companies face a skills shortage that hinders the development and implementation of emerging technologies and innovative business models.
 This challenge persists, in spite of layoffs in both the telecom equipment and services sectors.
 Sought-after skills tend to be on the cutting edge of technologies, such as big data and AI, while other jobs are on the cutting block as automation replaces back-office workers in customer service.
-An overriding challenge for telecom companies is that “attracting top talent is challenging because it is no longer a high-growth industry,” according to Frost & Sullivan.

 Manage Your Telecom Challenges With NetSuite ERP